hatchways/web-playbook/database.md

 ## What is the difference between soft delete and hard delete?
-Why would you want to do either or
+Why would you want to do either or?
 - Soft delete:
   - Flagging row as deleted (rather than actually deleting)
   - Advantages: